vuongducphuong/documentation/content/applications/general/export_import_data.rst

 difficult to guess which part of a date format is the day and which part is the month in a date such as '01-03-2016'.

-To view which date format Odoo has found from your file you can check the **Date Format** that is shown when clicking on **Options** under the file selector.
+To view which date format Leansoft has found from your file you can check the **Date Format** that is shown when clicking on **Options** under the file selector.
 If this format is incorrect you can change it to your liking using the *ISO 8601* to define the format.

 .. note::
    If you are importing an excel (.xls, .xlsx) file, you can use date cells to store dates as the display of dates in excel is different from the way it is stored.
-That way you will be sure that the date format is correct in Odoo whatever your locale date format is.
+That way you will be sure that the date format is correct in Leansoft whatever your locale date format is.

 Can I import numbers with currency sign (e.g.: $32.00)?
 -------------------------------------------------------

 Yes, we fully support numbers with parenthesis to represent negative sign as well as numbers with currency sign attached to them.
-Odoo also automatically detect which thousand/decimal separator you use (you can change those under **options**).
+Leansoft also automatically detect which thousand/decimal separator you use (you can change those under **options**).
 If you use a currency symbol that is not known to Odoo, it might not be recognized as a number though and it will crash.